Transliteration of Chinese: Cyrillisation

-Cyrillic-using countries other than Russia use different systems.
+Various other countries employ bespoke systems for cyrillising Chinese.

 Braille

 A number of braille transcriptions have been developed for Chinese.
-In mainland China, traditional Mainland Chinese Braille and Two-Cell Chinese Braille are used in parallel to transcribe Standard Chinese.
+In mainland China, traditional mainland Chinese Braille and Two-Cell Chinese Braille are used in parallel to transcribe Standard Chinese.
 Taiwanese Braille is used in Taiwan for Taiwanese Mandarin.

 In traditional Mainland Chinese Braille, consonants and basic finals conform to international braille, but additional finals form a semi-syllabary, as in bopomofo.
 Each syllable is written with up to three Braille cells, representing the initial, final and tone, respectively.
 In practice tone is generally omitted.

 In Two-Cell Chinese Braille, designed in the 1970s, each syllable is rendered with two braille characters.
-The first combines the initial and medial; the second the rhyme and tone.
+The first combines the initial and medial; the second the syllable rime and tone.
 The base letters represent the initial and rhyme; these are modified with diacritics for the medial and tone.

 Like traditional Mainland Chinese Braille, Taiwanese Braille is a semi-syllabary.
 Although based marginally on international braille, the majority of consonants have been reassigned.